***Important: Please order the retreat material as soon as possible to ensure arrival before the retreat begins.

 and of the Holy Spirit.

+This retreat is best experienced when done with a small group of friends, family, or community members.
 We suggest that groups coordinate to meet weekly or biweekly, for about an hour each session via Zoom or another web platform of your choosing.
 For more information on best practices, see the guide below.